 If you’re curious to see other chicken breed options that are akin to the Red Star, check out our article on The Best Egg Laying Chickens.
-If you didn't find what you where looking for - you may also be interested in our Ultimate guide to Wyandotte or Silkie Chickens.
-Don't Fret - the right chicken is out there waiting for you!
+If you didn’t find what you were looking for – you may also be interested in our Ultimate guides to Wyandotte, Silkie, and Phoenix Chicken breeds.
+Don’t Fret – the right chicken is out there waiting for you!

 At the end of the day, this chicken is just like a piñata… full of surprises.